mvertes/yaegi/doc/yaegi-internals/Readme.md

 analysis, concerned only about declarations and not function implementations.

-This step is necessary because in Go, at global level, symbols can be used before being declared (as opposed to Go function bodies, or in C in general, where use before declaration is simply forbidden).
+This step is necessary because in Go, at global level, symbols can be used before being declared (as opposed to Go function bodies, or in C in general, where use before declaration is simply forbidden in strict mode).

 Allowing out of order symbols is what permits the code to be scattered arbitrarily amongst several files in packages without more constraints.
 It is indeed an important feature to let the programer organize her code as she wants.

 This step, implemented in [interp/gta.go], consists in performing a tree walk with only a pre-processing callback (no `out` function is passed).
 There are two particularities:

-The first is the
-multiple-pass iterative walk.
+The first is the multiple-pass iterative walk.
 Indeed, in a first global pass, instead of failing with an error whenever an incomplete definition is met, the reference to the failing sub-tree is kept in a list of nodes to be retried, and the walk finishes going over the whole tree.
 Then, all the problematic sub-trees are iteratively retried until all the nodes have been defined, or as long as there is progress.
 That is, if two subsequent iterations lead to the exact same state, it is a hint that progress is not being made and it would result in an infinite loop, at which point yaegi just stops with an error.

-The second particularity is that despite being in a partial analysis step, a full interpretation can still be necessary on an expression sub-tree if this one serves to implement a global type definition. for example if an array size is computed by an expression as in the following valid Go declarations:
+The second particularity is that despite being in a partial analysis step, a full interpretation can still be necessary on an expression sub-tree if this one serves to implement a global type definition.
+For example if an array size is computed by an expression as in the following valid Go declarations:

 ```go